DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-6_solids.md

 > To unfreeze the nodes, right-click and uncheck Freeze.

 ![Freezing](images/5-6/freeze-04.png)
-> All affected nodes and associated geometry previews should update and revert to the standard preview mode.
+> All affected nodes and associated geometry previews will update and revert to the standard preview mode.